google-github-actions/auth/README.md

 # auth

-This GitHub Action establishes authentication to Google Cloud.
-It supports traditional authentication via a Google Cloud Service Account Key JSON and authentication via [Workload Identity Federation][wif].
+This GitHub Action authenticates to Google Cloud.
+It supports authentication via a Google Cloud Service Account Key JSON and authentication via [Workload Identity Federation][wif].

 Workload Identity Federation is the recommended approach as it obviates the need to export a long-lived Google Cloud service account key and establishes a trust